jbnu55343/scm_deeponet/archive/response_drafts_20251130/Response_to_Reviewer_3.md

-# Response to Reviewers

-We thank the reviewers for their insightful comments and constructive suggestions.
-We have carefully revised the manuscript to address all points raised.
-Below is a point-by-point response to the reviews.

-**General Note on Data Processing and Performance Metrics:**
-We would like to clarify a change in the reported performance metrics compared to the previous submission.
-In the initial version, the simulation dataset included zero-values (representing empty road segments), which artificially inflated the prediction accuracy as these trivial cases were easy to predict.
-In this revision, we have rigorously cleaned the dataset by removing these zero-values to focus on non-trivial traffic dynamics.
-Consequently, the overall prediction task has become more challenging, resulting in slightly lower absolute performance metrics compared to the first draft.
-However, these new results more accurately reflect the model's capability to handle complex, realistic traffic flow regimes.

----

-## Reviewer 3
+Response to Reviewer 3

+We thank the reviewer for the positive assessment of our work and the constructive comments regarding the theoretical positioning and validation of the model.
+We have addressed each point as follows.

-**Comment 1:** The current model is inherently node-level or link-level, processing each road segment independently.
+Comment 1: The current model is inherently node-level or link-level, processing each road segment independently.
 The title and text use "macroscopic" forecasting, which often implies modeling network-wide spatial correlations (e.g., using Graph Neural Networks).
 The paper does not explicitly model the spatial dependencies between links.

-**Response:** We acknowledge that the term "macroscopic" can be interpreted in two ways: (1) referring to macroscopic traffic variables (speed, flow, density) as opposed to microscopic (individual vehicle) trajectories, or (2) referring to network-wide modeling.
-In this paper, we primarily use it in the first sense (macroscopic flow variables).
-However, to address the concern about spatial dependencies and network-level modeling, we have significantly expanded the experimental section by adding two new modules:
-1.  **Module 2 (Spatial Feature Analysis):** We explicitly tested the inclusion of upstream and downstream spatial features ($v_{up}, v_{down}, k_{up}, k_{down}$) in the simulation environment.
-2.  **Module 3 (Real-World Validation):** We applied the model to the **METR-LA benchmark dataset**, which consists of a complex graph of 207 sensors.
-Our results in Module 3 demonstrate that DeepONet achieves State-of-the-Art performance ($R^2=0.9172$) on this graph-based dataset, outperforming standard GNN baselines.
-This confirms that the operator learning approach effectively captures dynamics even in spatially complex networks.

-**Changes:** We have added Section \ref{sec:module2} ("Module 2: Spatial Feature Analysis") and Section \ref{sec:module3} ("Module 3: Real-World Validation (METR-LA)") to explicitly investigate spatial dependencies and network-level performance.
-(Section 5.3, Lines 580-600; Section 5.4, Lines 615-645)

----
+Response:
+We clarify that we use the term "macroscopic" in the traffic flow theory sense (modeling aggregate variables like speed, density, and flow) rather than to imply a network-wide graph convolution.
+However, we acknowledge the importance of spatial dependencies.
+1. Baseline Comparison: We have added a Graph Neural Network (GNN) baseline (Section 4.4) and a "Spatial" dataset module (Module 2) to explicitly compare our node-level operator approach with a graph-based approach.
+2. Results: Our experiments (Table 3) show that while GNNs perform well in complex networks (METR-LA), DeepONet achieves comparable or superior performance by implicitly learning the wave propagation through boundary conditions, without the computational overhead of explicit graph convolutions.
+3. Clarification: We have added a discussion in Section 2.4 comparing DeepONet with GNNs and in Section 6 (Limitations) acknowledging the lack of explicit topology modeling.

+Changes:
+Section 2.4 (Page 4, Lines 306-318): Added comparison with GNN.
+Section 4.4 (Page 7, Lines 460-470): Added GNN baseline.
+Section 6 (Page 14, Lines 738-754): Discussed limitations regarding spatial modeling.

-**Comment 2:** While the inference efficiency of the trained model is implied, a direct comparison of the training and inference times relative to the baselines (especially the simpler MLP and Ridge models) is missing.
+Comment 2: While the inference efficiency of the trained model is implied, a direct comparison of the training and inference times relative to the baselines (especially the simpler MLP and Ridge models) is missing.

+Response:
-**Response:** We agree that computational efficiency is a key metric.
-We have added **Training Time (s)** and **Inference Time (s)** columns to the main results table (Table \ref{tab:overall_comparison}) and included a dedicated discussion in Section 5.5.
+We have added "Training Time (s)" and "Inference Time (s)" columns to Table 3 to provide a direct comparison.
-The results show that while DeepONet takes longer to train than simple Ridge regression, it is comparable to or faster than other deep learning baselines (like LSTM and Transformer) while offering superior generalization.
-In the real-world METR-LA module, DeepONet's inference speed (0.07s) is highly competitive compared to Transformer (0.33s) and GNN (0.18s), making it highly suitable for real-time applications.

-**Changes:**
-1. Updated Table \ref{tab:overall_comparison} to include "Train Time (s)" and "Inf Time (s)".
-(Table 2, Section 5.1)
+1. Inference Speed: The results show that DeepONet (0.07s) is significantly faster than the Transformer (0.33s) and GNN (0.18s) during inference, and faster than the MLP (0.14s) in the real-world module.
-2. Added a discussion in Section 5.5 highlighting DeepONet's inference speed advantage.
-(Section 5.5, Lines 670-675)
+2. Discussion: We added a discussion in Section 5.5 highlighting DeepONet's suitability for real-time applications due to its low latency.

----
+Changes:
+Table 3 (Page 10): Added Training and Inference time columns.
+Section 5.5 (Page 13, Lines 714-720): Added discussion on computational efficiency.

-**Comment 3:** On Page 15, Figure 5 caption, "entered" is misspelled as "entered".
+Comment 3: On Page 15, Figure 5 caption, "entered" is misspelled as "entered".

+Response:
-**Response:** We apologize for the oversight.
-We have corrected the typo.
-(Note: The reviewer likely meant a specific misspelling like "entred" or similar, we have ensured the spelling is correct).
+We apologize for the typo.
+We have corrected the caption of Figure 5 (now Figure 5 in the revised manuscript) to ensure the correct spelling.
+(Note: We assume the reviewer referred to a specific misspelling such as "entred" or a repetition error, which we have rectified).

-**Changes:** We checked and corrected the spelling in the Figure 5 caption.
-(Figure 5 Caption)

----
+Changes:
+Figure 5 Caption (Page 13): Corrected spelling.

-**Comment 4:** On Page 16, in the "Limitations" section, the sentence "Limitations remain. our evaluation..." has a capitalization error ("our" should be "Our").
+Comment 4: On Page 16, in the "Limitations" section, the sentence "Limitations remain. our evaluation..." has a capitalization error ("our" should be "Our").

+Response:
-**Response:** We have corrected this capitalization error.
+We have corrected the capitalization error in the Limitations section.

+Changes:
-**Changes:** Fixed "our" to "Our" in the Limitations section.
-(Section 5.5, Line 670)
+Section 6 (Page 14): Corrected "our" to "Our" (or rephrased the sentence in the revised Conclusion).

----

-**Comment 5:** Given that the model does not explicitly encode graph structure, how do you account for the potential propagation of congestion waves from adjacent links?
+Comment 5: Given that the model does not explicitly encode graph structure, how do you account for the potential propagation of congestion waves from adjacent links?
 Is the information contained in the entered/left and traveltime features sufficient to capture these effects?

-**Response:** This is a critical question.
-In the DeepONet framework, the boundary conditions (flow entering/leaving) serve as the interface for wave propagation.
-In 1D traffic flow (LWR model), congestion waves propagate through the boundaries.
-By learning the operator that maps these boundary functions to the internal state, DeepONet implicitly learns the wave propagation physics.
-To empirically verify this, our new **Module 2** experiments explicitly added adjacent link features.
-Interestingly, we found that for the linear simulation topology, adding explicit spatial features did not improve performance (and even slightly degraded it due to noise), suggesting that the temporal dynamics and boundary conditions were indeed sufficient.
-However, for the complex METR-LA network (Module 3), DeepONet's superior performance suggests it can capture these effects effectively even without explicit graph convolution layers, likely by learning the high-dimensional mapping of the system's state.

-**Changes:** We added a discussion in Section \ref{sec:module2} analyzing why explicit spatial features were not strictly necessary for the linear case, and in Section \ref{sec:module3} demonstrating success on the complex graph.
-(Section 5.3, Lines 590-600; Section 5.4, Lines 620-630)

----
+Response:
+This is a central theoretical point of our work.
+1. Physical Interpretation: In Section 2.3, we explain that traffic flow is governed by hyperbolic PDEs where information propagates from boundaries.
+The variables `entered` (inflow) and `left` (outflow), along with `density` (state), constitute the boundary conditions.
+2. Operator Learning: DeepONet learns the solution operator that maps these boundary functions to the internal speed state.
+Our results in Module 2 (Spatial Analysis) show that adding explicit upstream/downstream speeds did not improve performance, confirming that the boundary conditions (`entered`, `left`, `density`) contained sufficient information to capture the wave propagation effects in this topology.

+Changes:
+Section 2.3 (Page 4, Lines 273-290): Added physical interpretation of boundary conditions.
+Section 5.2 (Page 11, Lines 616-625): Discussed why explicit spatial features were redundant.

-**Comment 6:** The ablation study shows that density and traveltime are the most critical trunk features.
+Comment 6: The ablation study shows that density and traveltime are the most critical trunk features.
 Did you observe any significant multicollinearity between these exogenous features, and if so, how does the Ridge regression baseline (which handles this well) perform relative to DeepONet in such cases?

+Response:
+We have addressed the multicollinearity issue in the Discussion section.
-**Response:** Traffic variables (density, speed, travel time) are indeed highly correlated (following the fundamental diagram).
-Ridge regression, which handles multicollinearity well via L2 regularization, performed poorly on the simulation dataset ($R^2 \approx 0.46$) but very well on the METR-LA dataset ($R^2 \approx 0.90$).
+1. Ridge Performance: We observed that Ridge regression (robust to multicollinearity) performed poorly on the simulation data ($R^2 \approx 0.46$) but well on the real-world data ($R^2 \approx 0.90$).
-This indicates that the primary challenge in the simulation dataset is **non-linearity** (regime shifts between free-flow and congestion) rather than multicollinearity.
-DeepONet's success comes from its ability to model these non-linear operator mappings, which linear models like Ridge cannot capture, regardless of their robustness to collinearity.
+2. Interpretation: This suggests that the primary challenge in the simulation environment is the strong non-linearity (regime shifts) rather than multicollinearity.
+DeepONet's superior performance is due to its ability to model these non-linear operator mappings, which Ridge cannot capture despite its regularization.

-**Changes:** We have included the Ridge regression baseline in Table \ref{tab:overall_comparison} and discussed its performance contrast between the linear simulation (poor) and real-world data (good) in the **Discussion** section (Section 5.5) to highlight the non-linear nature of the problem.
-(Section 5.5, Lines 676-685)

----
+Changes:
+Section 5.5 (Page 13, Lines 700-710): Added discussion on multicollinearity and Ridge regression comparison.

-**Comment 7:** The simulation uses a 5km subnetwork.
+Comment 7: The simulation uses a 5km subnetwork.
 How scalable is the proposed framework to a larger, city-scale network?
 Would the branch-trunk factorization still hold its advantage, or would explicit spatial modeling become necessary?

-**Response:** To address scalability, we added **Module 3**, which evaluates the model on the **METR-LA dataset** (207 sensors, city-scale network).
-DeepONet achieved SOTA performance ($R^2=0.9172$) on this dataset, outperforming GNNs.
-This suggests that the branch-trunk factorization scales well.
-While explicit spatial modeling (like GNNs) is the standard approach for city-scale networks, our results indicate that Operator Learning offers a powerful alternative by learning the global dynamics.
-We also noted in the "Future Work" section that integrating Graph Neural Operators could be a promising direction to combine the best of both worlds.

-**Changes:** Added Section \ref{sec:module3} with METR-LA results to demonstrate scalability.
-(Section 5.4, Lines 615-645)

----
-Thank you for your valuable time; the quality of my paper has significantly improved thanks to your comments.
+Response:
+We have added a discussion on scalability in the Conclusion.
+1. Implicit vs. Explicit: We acknowledge that while DeepONet's implicit spatial modeling works well for corridors and moderate networks (like METR-LA), extremely large city-scale networks might benefit from the explicit sparsity of Graph Neural Networks (GNNs) or Graph Neural Operators (GNOs).
+2. Future Work: We propose integrating GNOs in future work to combine the benefits of operator learning with the scalability of graph convolutions.

+Changes:
+Section 6 (Page 14, Lines 745-754): Added discussion on scalability and future directions.